 “The long-term effects of loneliness can include worsened heart disease, poor sleep, depression, decreased mobility, increased risks of dementia, and even death,” Kotwal says.
 “It is thought that this occurs through long-standing emotional distress, changes in health behaviors, and wear and tear on our body from an overactive physiologic stress response.”

 Research shows Americans spend less time hosting events or attending activities as they age.
-In 2018, the percentage of time spent socializing and communicating was about 11% for those age 55 to 64 and 7% for seniors age 75 and over, according to a time use study from the Bureau of Labor Statistics.
+In 2022, the percentage of time spent socializing and communicating was about 7% for seniors age 65 and over, according to a time use survey from the Bureau of Labor Statistics.[09]
 Depending on your loved one’s needs, that may be OK — or they may be suffering from isolation.

 It’s important to check in to see how people feel about their social lives, says Dr. Kotwal.
 “Medical professionals are increasingly recognizing that loneliness and social isolation can impact health, and they’re beginning to integrate these assessments into medical visits.”

-There are many ways you can help prevent social isolation and loneliness for your loved one.
+There are many ways to help your senior loved one avoid social isolation and loneliness.
 Stopping by for a visit, encouraging them to pursue their interests, and using technology to connect are just a few.
-If you feel your aging loved one could benefit from additional social interaction, consider exploring senior living for a more active, engaged environment.
+If you feel your aging loved one could benefit from additional social interaction, you can try to locate a local senior center.
+They offer a wide variety of educational, fitness, and social activities to help seniors thrive.
+Or, you can turn to senior living for a more active, engaged environment.

 Our free tool provides options, advice, and next steps based on your unique situation.

 Activity directors at senior living communities focus on providing social opportunities to keep seniors healthy and engaged as they age.
 Different types of communities may offer different activities based on residents’ abilities and stages of life.
-For example, independent living communities may offer active, outdoor activities, while memory care communities for seniors with dementia may offer relaxing therapies.
+For example, independent living communities may offer active, outdoor activities, while memory care communities for seniors with dementia may offer relaxing therapies, like art therapy.

 Davis Nedley adds that staff are committed to offering a variety of programs that meet the social, emotional, physical, cognitive, and spiritual needs of residents.
 “We provide programs that are socially stimulating but also engaging enough for everyone at any skill level to participate in an adapted way.”